All you need to know about disc issues

 During everyday, natural movements, it is normal for discs to bulge a bit because of the pressure put on them, but it is not enough to affect the surrounding nerves.
 The pain begins when pressure is put on the nerves, which happens when a disc goes beyond its normal boundary.
 Symptoms vary depending on where the bulging disc is and what nerve it is pressing against.

 In the low back, bulging discs can cause radiating pain into the hip or buttock region, and even into the leg and foot.
 This problem can present itself in the form of pain, numbness and/or weakness.
-Depending on what the initial physical exam results are, our spine surgeon in Palm Beach County and back surgeon in Fort Lauderdale may send patients for an MRI so the doctors can get more information on the extent of the disc involvement.
+Depending on what the initial physical exam results are, our spine surgeon in Palm Beach County may send patients for an MRI so the doctors can get more information on the extent of the disc involvement.

 In many, manual adjustments and physical therapy are very effective in relieving symptoms while correcting the underlying root cause of the problem.
 In some cases, surgery may be required.

 Common Disc Issues: Sciatica

 The two main problems that can develop with a spinal disc are premature degeneration (wearing down too quickly) and displacement (bulging or herniated).
 The pain that is common to these two conditions arises from irritation to the nerves in the area of the disc.
 It is usually localized, radiating pain, weakness or numbness.
 In severe cases, a person may be unable to move.

 If the disc problem is in the neck, the pain produced may be felt in the neck itself, as well as in the shoulders or arms.
 If the disc issue is in the low back, the pain can be localized to the low back, or involve the hips, buttocks or legs.
 The second problem is called sciatica because it puts pressure on the sciatic nerve, a large nerve which runs down the entire length of the leg into the foot.